vijayanant/vijayanant.github.io/content/posts/architectural-quantum-modular-deployable-architecture/index.md

 * **Event-Driven Architecture:** EDA is a powerful *style* for enabling multiple, independent quanta, but it is not a magic fix.
 While it removes runtime blocking, it can introduce tight coupling at the contract level.
 If not managed carefully with schema evolution and versioning, you can still have a single quantum that is now mediated by a broker.
 True independence requires both asynchronous communication *and* evolvable contracts.

 It's crucial to remember that the goal is not to eliminate all coupling, which is impossible, but to ensure that components within the same architectural quantum share consistent operational characteristics, such as deployment cadence, reliability requirements, and scaling needs.

+{{< figure
+    src="quantum-size-vs-autonomy.svg"
+    alt="A graph illustrating the trade-offs of architectural quantum size, showing how team autonomy and operational complexity change as quantum size varies from small (nanoservices) to large (monolith)." caption="Figure 9: The trade-off landscape of quantum size."
+>}}

 By learning to see your system in quanta, every engineer gains a powerful lens to analyze system structure, diagnose hidden coupling, and make better design trade-offs.